mgreau/katacoda-scenario/knative-pipeline-elastic-stack/step4.md

 ## Deploy and Run a Task

-This is an example from the
+This is an example from the build-pipeline GitHub repository

 ### Deploy